 Joel L. Michaels advises clients on health care insurance and health care delivery system organization, financing and regulation.
 He provides legal counsel to national and regional health insurers across the United States, in addition to advising pharmacy benefit managers, specialty health care service vendors and national health care associations.
-He served as the partner-in-charge of the Washington Health Industry Advisory Practice Group for over 15 years and is the co-chair of the Firm's Insurance/Payers Affinity Group.
-He is one of the few health care attorneys nationwide to receive top-tier recognition by Chambers in both the transactional and health care regulatory categories.
+He served as the partner-in-charge of the Washington Health Industry Advisory Practice Group for over 15 years and also co-chaired the Firm's Insurance / Payers Affinity Group during that same period.
+He is one of the few health care attorneys nationwide to receive the top-tier recognition by Chambers in both the transactional and health care regulatory categories.

 Joel also works with clients on complex litigation matters in the health insurance industry, including payment and claims-processing disputes between health plans and providers.
 He draws on his experience with a wide variety of state health insurance and federal laws that affect provider/health plan relationships as a critical component for the advice he provides clients.

-Joel serves as an adjunct member of the American University, Washington College of Law school faculty and teaches courses on managed health law issues.
+Joel has served as an adjunct member of the American University, Washington College of Law school faculty where he has taught courses on managed health law issues.
+He is also an adjunct faculty member of the Arizona State University Sandra Day O’Connor College of Law where his course focus is on health insurance reform and the law.